You are on our United Kingdom site

 Policy

 The previous Government launched a consultation in 2023 on non-compliance in the umbrella company market (i.e. a business which employs a worker with a view to that worker being supplied to work for, and be under the control of, an end-client).
 The new Government has issued a response and has decided to take steps to reform the umbrella company market.
-It has:
+In addition, on 21 July 2025 HMRC published a policy paper entitled ‘Umbrella Companies: tackling non-compliance in the umbrella company market’.
+This update includes a draft of the Finance Bill 2026 legislation which will be used to implement the changes set out below.

 The Government has indicated this will not prevent umbrella companies being used to operate payroll on behalf of the recruitment agency or end-client but means that legal responsibility for any unpaid amounts will rest with the recruitment agency or end-client, as applicable.
 The Government intends for this change to take effect from April 2026 (see the Pay and Tax section for more information).